DanielLongacre/Weather-Dashboard/README.md

 The following image shows the web application's appearance and functionality:

 ![The weather app includes a search option, a list of cities, and a five-day forecast and current weather conditions for Atlanta.](./Assets/06-server-side-apis-homework-demo.png)

+## Deployed Site

+Click [here](https://daniellongacre.github.io/Weather-Dashboard/) to go to the Weather-Dashboard site.